canonical/snap-epa-orchestrator/README.md

 This policy ensures that on large servers, a fixed number of CPUs are always available for system or shared use, while on smaller systems, a proportional allocation is used.

-### Explicit Core Allocation Policy

-The explicit allocation action allows services to request specific CPU cores by their exact identifiers:

-- **Force Reallocation**: Explicit allocation will override any existing non-explicit allocations to other services.
-- **Atomic Conflict Prevention**: If any requested core is explicitly allocated to another service, the request fails with an error; no partial allocation occurs.
-- **Priority System**: Explicit allocations take precedence over automatic allocations and cannot be overridden by other services.

 ### NUMA-Aware Core Allocation Policy

 The NUMA-aware allocation action allows services to request a specific number of cores from a particular NUMA node: